jacksoncouse/Guide/catalogue.md

 The CCK is organized around this idea: stories are of composed of ideas and assets, each with a set of characteristics and needs.
 By understanding, classifying, and combining ideas and assets, we can publish effectively.

+## The Catalogue

+Think of a graph with two axis.
+On one, put ideas, or "subjects," we communicate about in our human rights work.
+On the other, put all of the different kinds of communications, or "assets" we do in service of promoting human rights.
+With these two axis, every publication we make can be classified, filed, and, most imprortantly, *related to one another*.
+By catalogueing our work we make it searchable, dynamic, and useful.

+This catalogue describes all the possible permutations of communications products with a classification vocabulary.
+The catalogue is the basis of a holistic and flexible system of talking about human rights with communications, activist, or witness vocabulary.

 ### Subject Classification

 The CCK uses a standardized controlled vocabulary based on the HURIDOCS [Standard Format](http://www.huridocs.org/resource/huridocs-events-standard-formats/) and [Micro-Thesauri](http://www.huridocs.org/resource/micro-thesauri/) system to classify human rights documents and ideas.